 The University has been involved in Nurse Anesthesia education since 1984, serving initially as an academic affiliate for hospital-based certificate CRNA programs.
-In 1987, the present program leading to a Master of Science-Nurse Anesthesia (MSNA) was initiated.
-Under the MSNA Program, the University awards the Master of Science-Nurse Anesthesia Degree to students who satisfactorily complete a 54-credit schedule of classes offered over a 27-month period (UNE) and 28 months (St Joseph).
+In 1987, the present program leading to a Master of Science- Nurse Anesthesia (MSNA) was initiated.
+Under the MSNA Program, the University awards the Master of Science Nurse Anesthesia Degree to students who satisfactorily complete a 54-credit schedule of classes offered over a 27-month period (UNE) and 28 months (St Joseph).
 Students complete a clinical course of study in our affiliate hospitals, which qualifies them to take the Council on Certifications' National Certification Exam in order to become a Certified Registered Nurse Anesthetist (CRNA).

 The on-campus DIDACTIC portion consists primarily of science and anesthesia courses taught by the program faculty, as well as basic science faculty from the Colleges of Medicine and Arts and Science and expert practitioners from the community.
-These courses are taught during two full-time semesters (Fall & Spring), beginning in September of each year and ending in April of the following year.
+These courses are taught during two full-time semesters (Summer and Fall), beginning in May of each year and ending in December.
 After completion of this phase, students move onto the CLINICAL portion of the curriculum.
 The primary focus in this phase is clinical anesthesia training.
 However, didactic instruction related to advanced anesthesia principles and professional development will continue during the clinical phase with lectures, distance classes, seminars, and simulation experiences taught by program faculty.
 A Capstone Project is also completed during this time.
-The clinical phase begins May of each year and is completed in November 2013 (UNE) and December 2013 (St. Joseph).
+The clinical phase begins January and is completed in August (UNE) and September (St. Joseph).

-The University of New England and the St Joseph Hospital School of Nurse Anesthesia for Nurses are accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), a specialized accrediting body recognized by the Council on Post-secondary Accreditation and the US Department of Education.
+The University of New England and the St. Joseph Hospital School of Nurse Anesthesia for Nurses are accredited by the Council on Accreditation of Nurse Anesthesia for Nurses are accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), a specialized accrediting body recognized by the Council on Post-secondary Accreditation and the US Department of Education.
 Curriculum is based on the academic requirements and standards established by the COA.